Start Printed Page 65707

 A. Regulatory Flexibility Act

-The Regulatory Flexibility Act (RFA) generally requires that, in connection with a final rule, an agency prepare a final regulatory flexibility analysis that describes the impact of a rule on small entities.
-A regulatory flexibility analysis is not required, however, if the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities (defined for purposes of the RFA to include credit unions with assets less than $100 million) and publishes its certification and a short, explanatory statement in the Federal Register together with the rule.
+The Regulatory Flexibility Act (RFA) generally requires that, in connection with a notice of proposed rulemaking, an agency prepare and make available for public comment an initial regulatory flexibility analysis that describes the impact of a proposed rule on small entities.
+A regulatory flexibility analysis is not required, however, if the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities (defined for purposes of the RFA to include FICUs with assets less than $100 million) and publishes its certification and a short, explanatory statement in the Federal Register together with the rule.

-Data currently available to the NCUA are not sufficient to estimate how many small credit unions make residential real estate loans in amounts that fall between the current and amended thresholds.
+Data currently available to the NCUA is not sufficient to estimate how many small FICUs make residential real estate loans in amounts that fall between the current and proposed thresholds.
 Therefore, the NCUA cannot estimate how many small entities may be affected by the increased threshold and how significant the reduction in burden may be for such small entities.
-The NCUA believes, however, that the threshold increase will meaningfully reduce burden for small credit unions.
-Accordingly, the NCUA certifies that the final rule will not have a significant economic impact on a substantial number of small credit unions.
+The NCUA believes, however, that the proposed threshold increase will meaningfully reduce burden for small FICUs.
+Accordingly, the NCUA certifies that the proposed rule will not have a significant economic impact on a substantial number of small FICUs.

 B. Paperwork Reduction Act

 The Paperwork Reduction Act of 1995 (PRA) applies to rulemakings in which an agency by rule creates a new paperwork burden on regulated entities or modifies an existing burden (44 U.S.C.
 3507(d)).
-For purposes of the PRA, a paperwork burden may take the form of a reporting, recordkeeping, or third-party disclosure requirement, referred to as an information collection.
-The NCUA may not conduct or sponsor, and the respondent is not required to respond to, an information collection unless it displays a valid Office of Management and Budget (OMB) control number.
+For purposes of the PRA, a paperwork burden may take the form of a reporting, recordkeeping, or a third-party disclosure requirement, referred to as an information collection.
+The NCUA may not conduct or sponsor, and the respondent is not required to respond to, an information collection unless it displays a valid OMB control number.

-This final rule increases the threshold from $250,000 to $400,000 for a residential real estate transaction on which an appraisal is required.
+The proposed rule increases the threshold from $250,000 to $400,000 for residential real estate transactions for which an appraisal is required.
 Transaction values of less than $400,000 do not require an appraisal, but a written estimate of market value.
-The information collection requirement of this part is that the FICU retain a record of either the appraisal or written estimate of market value, whichever applies.
+The information collection requirement of this part is that the FICU retain a record of either the appraisal or estimate, whichever applies.
 Even though the threshold has increased, the proposal will not result in a change in burden.
 This recordkeeping requirement is cleared under OMB control number 3133-0125.
-There are no new information collection requirements associated with this final rule.
+There is no new information collection requirements associated with this proposed rule.

 D. Assessment of Federal Regulations and Policies on Families

-The NCUA has determined that this final rule will not affect family well-being within the meaning of Section 54 of the Treasury and General Government Appropriations Act of 1999.
+The NCUA has determined that this proposed rule will not affect family well-being within the meaning of Section 654 of the Treasury and General Government Appropriations Act, 1999.